clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 Architecture
 ============

-|CL| telemetry has two fundamental components, which are shown in figure 1:
+|CL| telemetry has two fundamental components, which are shown in Figure 1:

 * Client: generates and delivers records to the backend server via the network.